+Programme: MSW

-Programme: MSW Course Title: CONCURRENT FIELD WORK PRACTICUM Course Code: SWPF-401 Number of Credits: 4 Effective from Academic Year: 2022-2023
+Course Title: CONCURRENT FIELD WORK PRACTICUM

+Course Code: SWPF-401 Number of Credits: 4

-Course prerequisite: Registration in the MSW Programme at Goa Univ its affiliated colleges ersity or Objectives: This course is intended to give students the experience of what is taught in the classroom he field Content: Module I: Orientation: The Orientation Programme is aimed at providing appropriate direction to professional learning.
-It involves familiarizing students with the problems of society, especially marginalized and weaker sections.
-They are made aware of the existing resource base available for their development and ways of mobilizing them and motivating them to initiate work in the field.
-The knowledge and skill base of the students is supplemented by supportive field instructions given by academicians and field practitioners throughout the year.
-The contents of the Orientation Programme are: 1) Introduction to Social Work Profession 2) Fieldwork in Social Work Profession 2) Fieldwork in Social Work Education (a.
+Effective from Academic Year: 2022-2023

+Г ~ •.

+Course Registration in the MSW Programme at Goa University or

+prerequisite: its affiliated colleges

+Objectives: This course is intended to give students the ne field

+experience of what is taught in the classroom

+Content: Module I: Orientation: 6

+The Orientation Programme is aimed at hours

+providing appropriate direction to professional (1 day

+learning.
+It involves familiarizing students with worksho

+the problems of society, especially marginalized p)

+and weaker sections.
+They are made aware of

+the existing resource base available for their

+development and ways of mobilizing them and

+motivating them to initiate work in the field.
+The

+knowledge and skill base of the students is

+supplemented by supportive field instructions

+given by academicians and field practitioners

+throughout the year.

+The contents of the Orientation Programme are:

+1) Introduction to Social Work Profession

+2) Fieldwork in Social Work Education (a.

 Rules and Regulation b.
 Supervision c.

 Recording, d.
+Evaluation)

-Evaluation) 3) Methods of working with people (a.
-Social Case Work b.
+3) Methods of working with people (a.
+Social

+Case Work b.
 Social Group Work c.
+Community

-Community Organisation d.
+Organisation d.
 Social Action e.
-Research in Social Work f.
-Social Work Profession (b) Social Work Projects (c) Understanding of the Department's Projects (c) Interactive Sessions for the purpose of a.
-Introduction to the faculty b.
-Getting to know each other c.
-Interaction with seniors and alumni (Sharing of field experiences) d.
-Adapting to the new environment 6 hours (1 day worksho p)
+Research in

+Social Work f.
+Social Work Administration.)

+4) Areas/Settings of Social Work Practice

+5) Understanding of the Department's Projects

+6) Interactive Sessions for the purpose of

+a.
+Introduction to the faculty

+b.
+Getting to know each other

+c.
+Interaction with seniors and alumni (Sharing

+of field experiences)

+d.
+Adapting to the new environment

+Modulo III Proctice Skills I showstowy

+Module II: Practice Skills Laboratory The Skill Laboratory Workshop provides the

+1 1

+opportunity of "learning by doing" in a safe environment of the classroom.
+This

+environment, that is the skill laboratory, wherein

+environment, that is the skill laboratory, wherein